-- 49) exists when an employer treats an individual differently because that individual is a member of a particular race, religion, gender, or ethnic group.
+72) exists when an employer treats an individual differently because that at individual is a member of a n particular race , religion, gender, o or ethnic gr oup.

 - A) Disparate impact

 - B) Disparate treatment

 - C) Adverse impact

 - D) Prima facie

 Explanation: B) Disparate treatment means intentional discrimination and "exists where an employer treats an individual differently because that individual is a member of a particular race, religion, gender, or ethnic group."
-Disparate impact means that "an employer engages in an employment practice or policy that has a greater adverse impact (effect) on the members of a protected group under Title VII than on other employees, regardless of intent."